dazzle-me/birdclef-2022-3rd-place-solution/README.md

 bash launch_docker.sh
 ```
 ## How to train models
-This scripts goes into saved sources, trains the models and copies them into 'save_dir' provided inside 'walk_and_train.sh' script
+This scripts goes into saved sources from 'exp-dir', trains the models and copies them into 'save-dir'
 ```
 bash launch_docker.sh
 cd ./bclf/